Frequently Asked Questions

 What happens after my application is submitted?

-In the second stage, your application will be forwarded to the admissions review committee to make the admissions decision.
+Your application will be forwarded to the admissions review committee to make the admissions decision.
 Applications are reviewed by departments and assessed as they see fit.

 How can I find out the status of my application?